tmbo/questionary/docs/source/pages/advanced.rst

 ***********************************

 Sometimes it is helpful to be able to skip a question based on a condition.
-To avoid the need for an `if` around any question you can pass the condition when you create the question:
+To avoid the need for an :code:`if` around any question you can pass the condition when you create the question:

 .. code-block:: python3